nataliatesarova/project-one/README.md

 ### Accesibility
 * Use of semantic HTML.
-* Use of ARIA labels allowing ientification by by screen readers.
+* Use of ARIA labels allowing ientification by screen readers.
 * Use of alt attributes to provide alternative information for users.
-* Use Adobe Color to check colour contrast.
+* Use of Adobe Color to check colour contrast.
 * Color contrasts meet the standards specified in [WCAG 2.1 contrast guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).

 ##  Design
 ### Color scheme
-The background color on the header and footer is pink RGB (255,182, 193).
-The font color in header, footer, and headings is brown RGB (130, 65, 18).
+The background color on the header and footer is pink RGB (255,182,193).
+The font color in the header, footer, and headings is brown RGB (130,65,18).
+The main text is black RGB (0,0,0) on white RGB (255,255,255) background.

 ### Typography
 * Raleway font from Google fonts.